Updated: January 31, 2022

-In light of all the uncertainty for employers, we still want to provide the information necessary to be compliant with the mandate – should it be upheld!
+In light of all the uncertainty for employers, we still want to provide the necessary information to be compliant with any State or Jurisdictional requirements for employers.

 Here’s what employers are required to do under the ETS: